willviles/Immerse/README.md

 #### Default soundtrack

-Add a soundtrack to every section of your page by defining the audio layers in Immerse setup.
-Volume of each audio layer can be controlled, along with the length of time it takes for the track to fade out/in when the soundtrack changes.
+Add a default soundtrack by defining the audio layers in Immerse setup.
+The volume of each individual audio layer can be controlled, along with the length of time it takes for the track to fade out/in when the soundtrack changes.

 ```js
 new Immerse().setup({